 despite heat of her tongue.

 The landscape of the poem above starts in the terrain of arguing with my own daughter some years ago when she was a teenager and being stunned by the mutual ferocity, in awe of the power of the pushback, trying to relate this expression to that seemingly calm face of the girl holding open the jaws of the lion in the Rider Waite Smith Strength card.
-Of course, in the heat of the moment, I’d prefer to be the Magus, Arcanum I, the Magician, and find the words to soothe both of us (self and daughter alike).
+Of course, in the heat of the moment, I wanted to find the words to soothe both of us (self and daughter alike).

 I dug deeper and travelled to the roots of my own stubbornness, shifting to the landscape of a cold Illinois farmhouse, arguing with my own mother, when I was desperate to keep the outdoor cat in the house.
 I saw the mother-daughter lineage, my part, and in that reaching I could see—even revel in—the feral stubbornness, that energy mirrored in the seamed eyelids of the newborn kittens, eyes shut against the heat of mother-tongue until ready to open and see.
 No mother can will her daughter to see until she is ready to see.
 And the reverse is true too.